NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/NuGet.exe-CLI-Reference.md

     # Restore packages for a solution file
     nuget restore a.sln

-    # Restore packages for a solution file, using msbuild version 14.0 to load the solution and its project(s)
+    # Restore packages for a solution file, using MSBuild version 14.0 to load the solution and its project(s)
     nuget restore a.sln -MSBuildVersion 14

     # Restore packages for a project's packages.config file, with the packages folder at the parent